Website icon Xpert.Digital

 Passion in marketing is more than just a nice word.
 It manifests itself in the willingness to go above and beyond, develop creative solutions, and continuously improve.
 Passionate employees identify with their tasks and the company.
 They are intrinsically motivated and work not just for the salary, but for the success of the cause.

-The opposite pole is the "jobber" – an employee who puts down their pen at 5 p.m. sharp and only does what's necessary.
-Recent studies show that 78 percent of German employees are just doing their work by the book.
-This mental resignation is a problem for both companies and agencies.
+The opposite extreme is the "jobber"—an employee who drops everything promptly at 5 p.m. and only does the bare minimum.
+Current studies show that 78 percent of German employees are merely going through the motions.
+This quiet quitting is a problem for both companies and agencies.

 How do you create passionate employees?